Matt Smith

 • Wellington City Council, Porirua City Council, Upper Hutt City Council, and Wellington Water on a Shared ICT Services Project to procure shared ICT infrastructure services in the Wellington region.

-• On the acquisition of robotic exoskeleton developer, Rex Bionics, its pre-listing capital raise and £10 million reverse listing on the London Stock Exchange's Alternative Investment Market.
+• A medtech fund on its acquisition of robotic exoskeleton developer, Rex Bionics, its pre-listing capital raise and £10 million reverse listing on the London Stock Exchange's Alternative Investment Market.

 Directories